garland3/sample-rag-supreme-octo-system/README.md

-# 🔍 RAG Research System
+# 🔍 AI Search Supreme Octo

 A modern Retrieval-Augmented Generation (RAG) system that combines web search with AI-powered analysis to provide comprehensive, research-backed answers to your questions.